umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 ## Post-processing and sanitization

-When the markdown content has been converted to HTML, the markup will be ran through post-processing and sanitization to ensure security and consistency within the CMS backoffice.
+When the markdown has been converted to HTML, the markup will be ran through post-processing sanitization to ensure security and consistency within the backoffice.

 As of Umbraco 14, the [DOMPurify library](https://github.com/cure53/DOMPurify) is used to sanitize the markup and prevent XSS attacks.

+The sanitizes markup will be...

+- Valid HTML
-The resultant markup will be valid HTML, any anchor links will have their target set to `_blank`, and only web components that have a prefix of `ufm-`, `umb-` or `uui-` will be allowed to render.
+- Anchor links will have their target set to `_blank`
+- Only web components that have a prefix of `ufm-`, `umb-` or `uui-` will be allowed to render

 ## Using UFM in your own components